 When you stick to the basics, you don’t have to worry about having too many things and needing to declutter your house down the road.

-When we register for things “just in case” it causes us to end up throwing away or donating perfectly good items that we never end up using.
+When we register for things “just in case” we end up throwing away or donating perfectly good items that we never end up using.
 And many of the things that you didn’t need will just end up in a landfill… even if they are donated.

 When you choose to limit the number of things in your house, you are limiting the amount of waste that you contribute to.

-When you have a simple wedding registry, your home will be able to hold everything that you receive.
+When you have a simple wedding registry, your home will be able to hold all of your things comfortably.

 First Things First…